Pakistan Floods 2025

 Punjab Flood Crisis and Ongoing Relief

-NDMA has declared a flood emergency in Punjab after heavy monsoon rains and cross-border water releases submerged villages and damaged historic sites, including the Guru Nanak shrine.
-More than 210,000 people have been displaced, while over 20,000 residents were evacuated from Lahore and other high-risk areas as the Ravi, Chenab, and Sutlej rivers rose to dangerous levels.
+Following the flood emergency declared by NDMA in Punjab, heavy monsoon rains and cross-border water releases submerged villages and damaged historic sites, including the Guru Nanak shrine.
+More than 210,000 people were displaced, and over 20,000 residents were evacuated from Lahore and other high-risk areas as the Ravi, Chenab, and Sutlej rivers rose to dangerous levels.
+Now the focus will shift toward restoring essential services, strengthening river embankments, repairing damaged infrastructure, and providing long-term rehabilitation support to affected families so communities can recover and prepare for future disasters.

 Flash Floods in Buner & Gilgit-Baltistan

-Monsoon floods have destroyed thousands of homes in Buner and claimed hundreds of lives, while in Gilgit-Baltistan landslides cut off the Karakoram Highway.
-Families are stranded without food, water or shelter, and urgent humanitarian aid is needed.
+Monsoon floods destroyed thousands of homes in Buner, claiming many lives, while landslides in Gilgit-Baltistan cut off the Karakoram Highway and left families stranded without essentials like food, water, and shelter.

 Flash Floods in Buner & Gilgit-Baltistan - Urgent Relief